bot-in-lab/Multi-Function-Calculator__EMU8086/README.md

-This project contains an assembly program written for 8086 microprocessor emulation.
-It is a multi-functional calculator that provides the following features:
+Title: Multi-Function Calculator in Assembly Language (8086)

+Description:

+This repository contains the source code for a multi-functional calculator written in Assembly Language for the 8086 microprocessor.
+The program is designed to execute a variety of calculations and conversions through a user-friendly text-based menu system.

+Key Features:

 Simple Calculator:

-Perform basic arithmetic operations like:
+Perform basic arithmetic operations: addition, subtraction, multiplication, and division.
-Addition
-Subtraction
-Multiplication
-Division (including handling division by zero and displaying floating-point results).
+Handles edge cases such as division by zero and displays appropriate error messages.
 Base Converter:

 Convert numbers between different numeral systems:
-Decimal to Binary
-Decimal to Hexadecimal
+Decimal to Binary, Hexadecimal, and Octal.
-Binary to Decimal
-Hexadecimal to Decimal
+Binary, Hexadecimal, and Octal to Decimal.
+Provides step-by-step conversion logic.
 Temperature Converter:

-Convert temperature units between:
-Celsius, Fahrenheit, and Kelvin.
+Convert between Celsius, Fahrenheit, and Kelvin.
-Key Features:
-User Interface: A simple and intuitive prompt-driven interface implemented using DOS interrupts (INT 21H) for user inputs and outputs.
-Error Handling: Includes checks for invalid inputs, division by zero, and other boundary cases (e.g., binary and hexadecimal validation).
-Modular Design: Organized using macros (e.g., PROMPT_PRINTER) and modular procedures for efficient reusability and readability.
-Optimized Memory Use: Utilizes .DATA and .STACK segments efficiently for storing variables and intermediate results.
-Requirements:
-Emulator: Requires an 8086 emulator, such as EMU8086, to compile and run the code.
-Assembly Language knowledge to modify and extend functionality.
+Handles negative and extreme temperature values gracefully.
+Interactive Menu System:

+Displays options to users in a clear format.
+Provides prompts for invalid inputs and allows retry without restarting the program.
+Optimized for EMU8086 Emulator:

+Compatible with the EMU8086 assembler/emulator for easy testing and execution.
+Usage:

+Clone the repository and open the .ASM file in the EMU8086 emulator.
+Assemble and run the program to explore the features.
+Applications:

-This program is ideal for learning assembly language basics, understanding 8086 architecture, and exploring real-world applications of microprocessor programming.
+Ideal for students learning Assembly Language and microprocessor programming.

-Feel free to contribute and enhance the code by adding more features like advanced calculations or additional unit conversions!
+Demonstrates the use of interrupts, loops, and memory operations in Assembly.
+Contributions: Feel free to fork the repository and contribute improvements or new features.
+Pull requests are welcome!

+This repository showcases the power and complexity of Assembly Language programming while providing a practical tool for basic calculations and conversions.